PMunch/data.vm/DESIGN.md

 etc. The encoding is a run-length based one where the first byte stores trailing 0 bits with how many more bytes should be read.
-Floating point numbers are stored as two consecutive signed numbers, the base number, and the power of ten to raise the number two.
+Floating point numbers are stored as two consecutive signed numbers, the base number, and the power of ten to raise the number to.
 This means that 3.14 will be stored as the numbers 314 and -2 and -31400 will be stored as -314 and 2.

 ### Instructions